Wiseana umbraculata

 Wiseana umbraculata, also known as the bog porina, is a species of moth belonging to the family Hepialidae.
-There are seven endemic species and three haplotypes of Wiseana in New Zealand including bog porina.
-It was regarded as being common in Whanganui in the early twentieth century.
+This species was regarded as being common in Whanganui in the early twentieth century.

 Description

 The wingspan is 38–50 mm for males and 49–66 mm for females.
 Adults are on wing from September to April.
 Adult male and female bog porina can be told apart as the males are much darker in colour and have noticeable dark spots on their forewings.
 The females are lighter in colour with brown dots on their forewings.
 Caterpillars of W. umbraculata have a brown head with a dirty white and grey body.
 Without DNA technology, it is not possible to tell the different species of porina apart at the larval/caterpillar stage.

 Distribution

 Bog porina occur throughout New Zealand; however, they are uncommon in the northern half of the North Island.
 W. umbraculata occupy habitats ranging from alpine regions to lowland plains.
 They are distributed from the central North Island to the bottom of the South Island.
 The larvae live in pasture, and can be very damaging.
 The preferred habitat for eggs and caterpillars is long dense pasture.
 They thrive in warm, moist conditions.
 Very hot, dry weather can decimate young porina populations, especially in short open pastures.